What is a Solution?

 Like a Puzzle

 In fact, solving an equation is just like solving a puzzle.
-And like puzzles, there are things you can (and cannot) do.
+And like puzzles, there are things we can (and cannot) do.

 - Clear out any fractions by Multiplying every term by the bottom parts.